catalystbyzoho/tutorial-zcdrive-android/content/help/authentication/shortcodes.md

 {{%expand
 question="How do I resolve the error “HTTP Error: 409 - The given function_name already exists”?" id="hello4" %}}
 YAllow you to highlight information or put it in a box.
-They create a colored box surrounding your text
+They create a colored box surrounding your text{{% /expand%}}
-{{% /expand%}}

 ### Panel with Adjustment